pwlgrzs/awesome-resources-for-ender-3-v3-se/klipper/README.md

 I won't be providing detailed information or step-by-step guide, these will be just bullet points to get thru.

+If you don't like reading check this [awesome video](https://www.youtube.com/watch?v=LrBiwabN-Y8) by BootUse

 1. Get a PC/RPi/whatever capable of running debian type system and prep it until you're SSH'ed into.
 2. Get [KIAUH](https://github.com/dw-0/kiauh) and install klipper, moonraker, fluidd or mainsail.<br>
 In short, you talk to fluidd, fluidd talks to moonraker and moonraker talks to klipper.